atarw/material-ui-swing/README.md

 # material-ui-swing
 A modern, Material Design UI for Java Swing

 Skins JComponents to have a Material Design Look and Feel.
 Most components are responsive, with hover effects, and click effects (no ripple unfortunately).
+Fonts included.

 Screenshot in action below: